uvaai/ml1/info/syllabus.md

 a large portion of your solution, you can email us at <minorai@mprog.nl> or ask a private question on Ed.
 We will then answer your directly question or schedule a Zoom meeting to take a look at your problem together.
-3. We will also host Zoom conferences with all students twice a week.
-One on **Tuesday at 15:00** and one on **Friday at 11:00**.
+3. We will also host Zoom conferences with all students twice a week; one on **Tuesday at 15:00** and one on **Friday at 11:00**.
 These will mainly be to see how everyone is progressing, what parts are hard or easy, and to give you a chance to ask other questions you have or want to discuss with the group.